A Day Trip to Brandenburg Town

 The only locals active at 8:30 a.m. are joggers who do their laps wearing headphones, a few dog owners and two youngsters.
 They seem to be walking home from a party.

 Excellent restaurants offer awesome food (yes, this was the case before Corona and hopefully will afterwards).
 The prices are low, compared to Berlin, and the view could not be better.
-This applies to the restaurant right next to City Hall and the Roland statue, or those spots located at rivers and lakes.
+This applies to the restaurant right next to City Hall and the Roland statue, and those spots located at rivers and lakes.

 At Café am Pfaffekai they offer excellent snacks such as Schnitzel on bread with an egg, sunny side up, on top.
 This place, hidden behind some kind of an industrial yard, seems to be a family endeavor.
-The delicious cherry crumble cake with cream will not be brought to the table until the owners themselves are done eating their own lunch.
+The delicious cherry crumble cake with cream will not be brought to the table until the owners are done eating their own lunch.